No Trump-Russia collusion - Republicans

 Investigations by special counsel Robert Mueller and the Senate Intelligence Committee are ongoing.

-Mr Mueller's investigation is criminal while the congressional inquiries serve to inform the public and make legislative recommendations.
+Mr Mueller is leading a criminal investigation while the congressional inquiries serve to inform the public and make legislative recommendations.

-Mr Conaway, the Texas Republican who has lead the yearlong probe, announced on Monday that the House committee had finished interviewing witnesses and planned to share a draft report with Democratic colleagues on Tuesday.
+Mr Conaway, the Texas Republican who has led the yearlong probe, announced on Monday the House committee had finished interviewing witnesses and planned to share a draft report with Democratic colleagues on Tuesday.

 - Russia-Trump: Who's who in the drama to end all dramas?